 529 plans can be rolled over to ABLE plans

 Federal legislation now allows rollovers from 529 plans to Achieving a Better Life Experience (ABLE) accounts without incurring federal taxes up to the annual ABLE contribution limit.
-Missouri doesn’t currently allow for rollovers of MOST 529 assets to ABLE accounts without incurring Missouri state taxes.
-Legislation to change this has been filed in the Missouri General Assembly, but must first be passed and signed into law by the governor before becoming effective.
+Missouri doesn't currently allow for rollovers of MOST 529 assets to ABLE accounts without incurring Missouri state taxes.
+Legislation to change this has been filed in the Missouri General Assembly, but it must first be passed and signed into law by the governor before becoming effective.
 MOST 529 account owners who are residents of other states should consult with a tax advisor about their state laws.